 Collard Greens with Ham Hocks

-Collard Greens with Ham Hocks is a traditional Southern comfort food side dish.
-This easy-to-make recipe requires only a few simple ingredients and is packed with flavor.
-Serve these delicious tender greens with a rack of ribs or crispy fried chicken for the perfect soul food dinner.
+Collard Greens with Ham Hocks is a traditional Southern side dish.
+This easy recipe uses only a few simple ingredients and is full of flavor.
+Serve these delicious tender greens with a rack of ribs or crispy fried chicken for the perfect southern style dinner.

 Southern Collard Greens

-Technically a variety of cabbage, this vegetable has tough, bitter leaves that are made palatable by adding salt and tenderized by adding baking soda or vinegar to the liquid in the cooking pot.
+Technically a variety of cabbage, they have tough, bitter leaves that you soften by adding salt and baking soda while cooking them.

 The ham hock is what makes these greens southern!
-It adds the most amazing smoky, salty, savory flavor you can imagine; making this dish a true classic southern comfort side.
+It adds the most amazing smoky, salty flavor and makes the juice even more delicious.

 Ingredients Needed